 - Learn the importance and impact of using correct pronouns

-- Identify specific strategies for making healthcare spaces safer and more welcoming for patients of all gender identities and expressions
+- Identify specific strategies for making education and health care spaces safer and more welcoming for patients of all gender identities and expressions

-- “LGBTQ Core Competencies” by The Rainbow Center
+- “LGBTQ and Gender Identity Core Competencies” by The Rainbow Center

-- “Communicating with Care” by Genya Shimkin, MPH (of The Q Card Project)
+- “Queerstory: Health Care Activism and Progress” by Genya Shimkin, MPH (The Q Card Project)

 - Regular: $175